-ACS Science Coaches—Roles & Responsibilities
+ACS Science Coaches–Roles and Responsibilities

 The ACS Science Coaches program is different from other ACS outreach programs because it is a long-term commitment to one teacher.
 ACS Science Coaches share their expertise and enthusiasm for science with an elementary, middle, or high school teacher over the course of one school year.
 Together, the chemist and teacher decide specifically what the chemist will do to meet both the needs of the teacher and the interests of the chemist.

-Make at least six visits to one school throughout the academic year
+Make six visits throughout the academic year

-Stay for one class period during each visit
+Stay for one class period

 Role of a Science Coach